Brunello/Git-Training/git-training.md

 finish setting up the site files (Assuming the repo contains the contents of the /sites directory):

-* Delete the default contents of the `/sites` directory.
+1. Delete the default contents of the `/sites` directory.
-* Checkout the contents of the repo (either via command line using `.` to direct Git to not include the parent Directory, or via SourceTree taking care to rename the parent directory after previously deleting `/sites`.
+2. Checkout the contents of the repo (either via command line using `.` to direct Git to not include the parent Directory, or via SourceTree taking care to rename the parent directory after previously deleting `/sites`.
-* Create a new version of settings.php or edit the existing.
+3. Create a new version of settings.php or edit the existing.
+4. Everything else (DB create/export/import, symlinks, truncate users table, etc)

 ### Examples###